 In order to maintain or adjust the capital structure, the Authority may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
 The Authority is not subject to any externally imposed capital requirements.

-22. Subsequent events
+24. Subsequent event